Why you should appeal your financial aid award and how you could get more money.

 Financial Aid Officer: Alright, I found your award letter.
 It looks like you have several grants, both subsidized and unsubsidized Direct loans, and work-study.

-Student: Yes, and I have a remaining out-of-pocket cost of $6,760.
-Based on the guidelines I have read, my out-of-pocket costs should be $4,000 or less.
-My family is also experiencing challenges with finances since we are paying for medical bills for my brother using my parents’ savings, which they might have been able to use to help pay for college.
+Student: Yes, and I have a remaining out-of-pocket cost of [amount].
+My family is currently experiencing challenges with finances since we are paying for medical bills for my brother using my parents’ savings, which they might have been able to use to help pay for college.

 Financial Aid Officer: I’m so sorry to hear that.
 I think that this could be an instance of extenuating circumstances that our office can review to determine how to best adjust your financial aid.
 Can you send copies of documentation of the medical bills and payments your parents are making to our office for us to review?

-Student: Yes, I will talk to my parents and share copies with you as soon as possible.
+Student: Yes, can you share what’s the best way to share the documents with you?
+And, I will talk to my parents and share copies with you as soon as possible.
 Thank you very much.

 Read MoreHow to renew your FAFSA each year so you can continue to receive financial aid for school.